-Efficacy of the DCCS Program: ESL and Classroom Teachers Working Together with Students and Families
+Efficacy of the BELLA Program: ESL and Classroom Teachers Working Together with Students and Families

-Purpose: The purpose of this study is to evaluate the impact of the Developing Consultation and Collaboration Skills (DCCS) professional development program.
+Purpose: The purpose of this study is to evaluate the impact of the Bridging English Language Learning and Academics (BELLA) professional development program (previously known as Developing Consultation and Collaboration Skills; DCCS).
 Despite the large number of English learner (EL) students in K–12 classrooms, a majority of classroom teachers have not had specialized training in instruction for these students.
 Relatedly, school district administrators have indicated a need for teacher professional development on understanding cultural issues, assessing student progress, and developing instructional strategies for ELs.
-The DCCS program aims to address these issues by 1) providing English as a second language (ESL) and classroom teachers with a framework and skills for collaboration; 2) developing teachers' skills in implementing high-impact instructional strategies in key literacy domains; and 3) facilitating teachers' incorporation of Latino families' cultural wealth into the classroom.
+The BELLA program aims to address these issues by 1) providing English as a second language (ESL) and classroom teachers with a framework and skills for collaboration; 2) developing teachers' skills in implementing high-impact instructional strategies in key literacy domains; and 3) facilitating teachers' incorporation of Latino families' cultural wealth into the classroom.